Girls with Guns (album): Personnel

 Drummer Steve Holley had played in Paul McCartney's band, Wings.
 He and bassist Brian Stanley would go on to become the rhythm section of Jules Shear's 1988 band project, Reckless Sleepers.
 Keyboard player Peter Wood played with Al Stewart and also served as the surrogate version of Rick Wright in the 1980 and 1981 performances of Pink Floyd's The Wall.
+Richie Cannata was a main stay in Billy Joel's backing band.